aliozgur/aliozgur.github.io/_posts/2015-04-09-git-migration.md

 * Check your release notes, new requests and whatever materia you have to identify hot projects with upcoming releases
 > If your team is new to Git you might not want to put another variable in a hot project.
 Migration will also take time and if you choose a clear cut or all at once migration strategy you will have to make Subversion repos readonly and ask them to stop committing.

+* Identify the dependencies between your repositories
+> You might have Externals definitions which will change the order and priority of the repositories to be migrated

 Besides all these categorization and decisions you have to make sure that your your Subversion tags and branches **do not contain whitespace**. *git svn clone* will fail and stop.
 If you happen to have whitespaces in your tags or branches, just trim them or copy them under renamed Tags and Branches folder.
 In our case I created *MigrateTags* and *MigrateBranches* folders and used *svn copy*.
 Please note you can specify your tags and branches folder names for *git svn clone* command.